ragini377/fetchAPIdata/README.md

 44. export default App; this line means App page export and we used in main.jsx

 45. Deleted all Alternatives pages and folder
+46. That's it

-my english is little bit week, I tried to explain hook concept .
+47.    my english is little bit week, I tried to explain hook concept .
 Honestly I undrstand hook concept- useState,UseCallback,useEffect and i will use in my futer projects.